Anne Kane UKCP reg, AGIP, MA Tavistock&Portman/UEL

 Whatever your reason for considering psychotherapy, I offer a professional and confidential setting for you to talk and for us to work together to think about your experience.
 Psychoanalytic psychotherapy accepts that we all have an unconscious life, which can exert a powerful hold.
 By talking as freely as possible, it is possible to locate the conflicts, anxieties, desires and meanings underneath what is immediately apparent.
 Ultimately this can lead to a firmer understanding of yourself and a clearer understanding of what you want from life.

 I operate a diverse and inclusive practice, and approach everyone as individuals, with complex lives and life experiences.
+I have a particular interest in disability discrimination and its impact on emotional experience.

 I am happy to work in an open-ended or, if appropriate, in a shorter term, more focussed way.